 To Facebook's credit, the firm acted swiftly.
 Beacon was switched to an opt-in system, where user consent must be given before partner data is sent to the feed.
 Zuckerberg would later say regarding Beacon: "We've made a lot of mistakes building this feature, but we've made even more with how we've handled them.
-We simply did a bad job with this release, and I apologize for it."Caroline McCarthy, "Facebook's Zuckerberg: 'We Simply Did a Bad Job' Handling Beacon," CNET, December 5, 2007.
+We simply did a bad job with this release, and I apologize for it."C. McCarthy, "Facebook's Zuckerberg: 'We Simply Did a Bad Job' Handling Beacon," CNET, December 5, 2007.
+Beacon was eventually shut down and \$9.5 million was donated to various privacy groups as part of its legal settlement.
+J. Brodkin, "Facebook Shuts Down Beacon Program, Donates \$9.5 Million to Settle Lawsuit," NetworkWorld, December 8, 2009.
 Despite the Beacon fiasco, new users continued to flock to the site, and loyal users stuck with Zuck.
-Perhaps a bigger problem was that many of those forty A-list e-commerce sites that took a gamble with Facebook now had their names associated with a privacy screw up that made headlines worldwide.
+Perhaps a bigger problem was that many of those forty A-list e-commerce sites that took a gamble with Facebook now had their names associated with a privacy screw-up that made headlines worldwide.
 A manager so burned isn't likely to sign up first for the next round of experimentation.
-Several months later, some thirty firms were using the opt-in system, but uptake was limited and that hundred-year change Zuckerberg talked about looked like it had been put on hold.

-From the Prada example in Chapter 1 we learned that savvy managers look beyond technology and consider complete information systems-not just the hardware and software of technology but also the interactions among the data, people, and procedures that make up (and are impacted by) information systems.
+From the Prada example in Chapter 3 "Zara: Fast Fashion from Savvy Systems" we learned that savvy managers look beyond technology and consider complete information systems-not just the hardware and software of technology but also the interactions among the data, people, and procedures that make up (and are impacted by) information systems.
 Beacon's failure is a cautionary tale of what can go wrong if users fail to broadly consider the impact and implications of an information system on all those it can touch.
 Technology's reach is often farther, wider, and more significantly impactful than we originally expect.